Quick start guide¶

 Falsifying example: test_decode_inverts_encode(s='001')

 Note that the example provided is really quite simple.
-Hypothesis doesn’t just find any counter-example to your tests, it knows how to simplify the examples it finds to produce small easy to understand ones.
+Hypothesis doesn’t just find any counter-example to your tests, it knows how to simplify the examples it finds to produce small easy to understand examples.
 In this case, two identical values are enough to set the count to a number different from one, followed by another distinct value which should have reset the count but in this case didn’t.

 Hypothesis is available on pypi as “hypothesis”.
 You can install it with: